Malicious: Prevention and Mitigation Strategies

 Malicious actions

-Malicious actions refer to the specific activities carried out by malicious actors or software.
-These actions can be broadly categorized into unauthorized access, data theft, data destruction, and disruption of service.
+Malicious actions refer to the specific activities carried out by malicious actors or software, including a malware attack.
+These actions can be broadly categorized into unauthorized access, data theft, data destruction, and disruption of service, often resulting from a malware infection.

 Each of these categories encompasses a wide range of specific actions, from cracking passwords to launching distributed denial-of-service (DDoS) attacks.
 Understanding these actions is crucial for developing effective cybersecurity strategies and defenses.